Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/checklist/README.md

 The checklist used in this project.

-## Programming Unit testing work completion condition checklist
+## Programming and Unit testing work completion condition checklist

 ### Original